 The Big Brekkie Run

-This is an annual run for breakfast at the Tin Hut Tauherenikau.
-Members meet at the carpark at the Hutt Valley side of the Haywards Hill road and travel in convoy over the Rimutuka hill to the Tin Hut Country Pub.
-After breakfast there is usually a run through the South Wairarapa countryside to Lake Ferry, then a return home.
+This is an annual run for breakfast at the Dish restaurant in Masterton.
+Members meet on SH2 just North of Upper Hutt and travel in convoy over the Rimutuka hill to Masterton.
+After breakfast there is usually a visit to a site of interest.

 The Cecil Kimber Birthday Run